 I’ve noticed that recently, the majority of line art posters depict faces and body outlines in black and white, but you can draw virtually anything in this fashion: plants, animals, architecture, you name it.

-Tip: Making holiday designs several times a year doesn’t have to be time consuming: learn more about quick and easy ways to design holiday mugs in the Design Maker section!
+Tip: Making holiday designs several times a year doesn’t have to be time-consuming: learn more about quick and easy ways to design holiday mugs in the Design Maker section.

-We also have Christmas, Halloween, 4th of July, and Valentine’s Day mockups that you can use to add a little extra holiday spirit to your store!
+We also have Christmas, Halloween, 4th of July, and Valentine’s Day mockups that you can use to add a little extra holiday spirit to your store

-For pillows specifically, avoid designs which need to align perfectly, like stripes or blocks.
+For pillows specifically, avoid designs that need to align perfectly, like stripes or blocks.
 It’s very difficult to guarantee precise alignment in the production process, and even a small discrepancy can be super annoying to look at.

 Blankets don’t share that problem, but be sure not to place any important parts of the design at the very edges of the print file when designing them.
 The edges of the design can get cut off, so keep the important details closer to the middle.